Reynault/ACL_2019_Zelpop/doc/second_sprint/backlog.md

 # Backlog - Second Sprint

 Development of the second iteration.
-In this iteration, we add a score system for the player, an attack system based on the specification, an health system so the can die, random generated mazes, a saving and loading system and the behavior of tiles such as traps and treasures which are based on the other systems. (life, score)
+In this iteration, we add a score system for the player, an attack system, an health system so the can die, random generated mazes, a saving and loading system and the behavior of tiles such as traps and treasures which are based on the other systems. (life, score)

 ## Features

 - There is now an HP system, the player loses if his life is at 0. (same for a monster)
 - The player can attack nearby monsters.
-- There is now a collision with monsters.
-(Both lose HP)
+- There is now a collision with the monster, the player can't pass through it.
+- Monsters can hit the player when he is nearby. (for now, just next to the monster)
 - There is a score that increases when the player beat a Maze, a monster or find a chest.
 - There is now the behavior of traps and treasures.
     - Traps hit the player.